Community Safety and Well-Being Plan

 The development of this Community Safety and Well-Being Plan was influenced and informed by the passion and dedication of committed community partners and our residents.
 As a result of their commitment, time, resources, willingness to collaborate, shared knowledge and experience, we have the opportunity to work together to better the lives of our residents.

 Our Community Safety and Well-Being (CSWB) Plan is our commitment to work together towards improved social outcomes for our residents.
-Beyond the legislative requirements for the Plan under Bill 175, Safer Ontario Act (2018), this plan looks at tackling tough social issues from a different angle.
-Our Plan identifies and lays the foundation for local social development priorities over four years (2021- 2025).
+Beyond the legislative requirements for the Plan under Community Safety and Policing Act, 2019 (Part XVI), this plan looks at tackling tough social issues from a different angle.
+Our Plan identifies and lays the foundation for local social development priorities over four years (2025- 2029).
 Just as the areas of risk identified in our local Plan are intricately connected, our Plan is also connected to other CSWB planning taking shape across our county.
 We recognize and value the role that planning locally and planning together brings to our objectives.
 We share common goals but appreciate that the needs and how we move forward can be unique to each community.
 We will leverage and support the many existing initiatives that advance safety and well-being.

 Social Development